Skip to main content

 Strategy 3.
 Enhance the student experience by providing comprehensive academic and personal support tailored to ensure that all students complete their educational journey in a timely way, and inspire them to develop and reach their goals, paying particular attention to first-generation students, low-income students, and students from historically marginalized communities.

 Strategy 1.
-Optimize SUNY Oswego’s websites as recruitment tools, effectively showcasing the value and benefits of working at our University.
+Optimize SUNY Oswego's websites are recruitment tools, effectively showcasing in the value and benefits of working at our university.

 Strategy 2.
-Provide a welcoming and inclusive experience for faculty and staff that supports their hiring, onboarding, development, and career growth.
+Provide appropriate support for faculty and staff that supports their hiring, onboarding, development, and career growth.

-Goal 3: Support and strengthen our digital, physical and financial infrastructure.
+Thrive Goal 3: Support and strengthen SUNY Oswego's digital, physical, and financial infrastructure.

 Strategy 1.
-Invest in and implement advanced technology that seamlessly integrates into the campus's learning and daily life, ensuring stakeholders experience efficient, user-friendly, and inclusive solutions.
+Invest in and implement advanced technology, such as AI-powered solutions, that seamlessly integrates into campus learning systems and daily life, ensuring stakeholders experience efficient, user-friendly, and inclusive solutions.

 Strategy 2.
-Invest in the physical and financial infrastructure to ensure SUNY Oswego has the facilities and resources that support teaching/learning, enrollment, retention, and student life while meeting our University’s commitment to sustainability.
+Invest in the physical and financial infrastructure to ensure SUNY Oswego has facilities and resources that support teaching/learning, enrollment, retention, and student life while meeting our university's commitment to sustainability.

-Action 2.
-Update the program study for Lee and Laker Halls to better serve the athletic and recreational needs of the campus.
+Action 1.
+By June 2027, ensure that Student Affairs staff and student input is integrated into the program study and Lee and Laker Halls to better serve the athletic and recreational needs of the campus.

 Annual Report